Need emergency dental? Call for a same day appointment.

 More comfortable than ever

-What’s the difference – partial or full?
+What’s the difference between a partial and full denture?

 A partial denture replaces either one lost tooth or a group of teeth on the upper or lower jaw.
 They attach to the remaining teeth with either metal clasps or – the more expensive option – precision attachments.
 The latter are more aesthetically pleasing as they’re nearly invisible.
 Your dentist will be happy to give you all the advice you need in order to choose which option is better for you.
 The dentist may also recommend crowns on your natural teeth as they improve the fit of your partial dentures.

-Full dentures are a total replacement for either the upper or lower teeth, or both.
+A full denture is a total replacement for either the upper or lower teeth, or both.
 Any remaining teeth are removed and gum tissue is allowed to undergo preliminary healing before the dentures are placed in the mouth.